scr4t-dance/ftw/README.md

 Develop
 -------

+See [HACKING.md](HACKING.md) to learn how to contribute, develop and test.
 Read the [documentation about concepts](doc/concepts.md) to know what should be developped.
 Then read how to [add a new concept](doc/coding_a_concept.md).